ericpnguyen/KSPC/README.md

 ## Usage

 Once on the website, you may create an admin account under localhost:3000/admin.
 Login and begin editing content with the different green buttons enabled on the admin view.
 These buttons are on the about, expo, blog, archive, and contact tabs.
 See our changelog in History for additional details and screenshots.

+## Known Limitations

+- Not all content is editable.
+For example, the homepage banner photo and the website footer are static.
+However, every other tab should have editing features.
+- Blog searching and organizing interface is imeplemented without backend support, so there is no functionality in the blog side bar.
+- Whenever we push a new site version to Heroku, we lose media that was uploaded to the previous live version.
+We have not found a solution for this problem
+- The WordPress migration does not adapt well to our project.
+We have made efforts to store kspc's old large image files externally among a couple solutions.
+The migration is still not ready for production.

 ## Contributing